ericausente/llm-proxy-infra/README.md

 ```

 Why this happens in detail: NGINX Plus repos at pkgs.nginx.com
-require a valid JWT token embedded in the repo URL.
-The token is
+require a valid crt-key pair to request against the repo URL.
+The crt-key is
 tied to your NGINX Plus subscription.
 When it expires, every
 `apt update` fails with 400.
 Your running NGINX Plus binary keeps
 working — only the package update mechanism breaks.
-Fix the token
-permanently by regenerating it in your F5/NGINX portal at
+Fix it by regenerating it in your F5/NGINX portal at
 https://my.f5.com.

 ### Step 4 — Install Node.js 20